jimktrains/chub/README.md

 * /crts - lists all certs
 * /crts/[fingerprint] - PEM encoded cert (self-signed)

+Messages are validated before execution.
+Validation of an added cert may happen at execution time.

 ## Notes

 The CHub server and client understand System, and only System, broadcasts